RohanVKashyap/G-invariant/README.md

-# A New Neural Network Architecture Invariant to the Action of Symmetry Subgroups
+# Neural Discovery of Permutation Subgroups

-This repository contains the code associated with the paper **"A New Neural Network Architecture Invariant to the Action of Symmetry Subgroups"** accepted as contributed talk (extended oral presentation) at [Differential Geometry meets Deep Learning Workshop at NeurIPS 2020](https://sites.google.com/view/diffgeo4dl/).
+This repository contains the code associated with the paper **"Neural Discovery of Permutation Subgroups"** accepted as contributed talk (extended oral presentation) at [AISTATS 2023](http://aistats.org/aistats2023/).

 ### Short description
 This repository contains implementation of the G-invariant neural networks.